 - Slight white cast

-All Good Sport sunscreen offers broad spectrum, physical protection with an SPF of 33 and a surprising 22.5% zinc oxide as the active ingredient.
+All Good Sport sunscreen offers broad spectrum, physical protection with an SPF of 30 and 12% non-nanoparticle zinc oxide as the active ingredient.

-The large amount of zinc in this product does come with a slightly bigger price tag, making it just a little more expensive than BurnOut’s product.
+The lightweight formula and impressive 80-minute water resistance means this product does come with a slightly bigger price tag, making it just a little more expensive than BurnOut’s product.

 All Good Sport has a good, fairly natural list of ingredients, though it does contain small amount of various oils.
 These are: rose hip oil, jojoba oil, olive oil, and shea butter.